 Carl Friedrich Gauss is generally regarded as the greatest mathematician of all time.
 The profundity and scope of his work is remarkable.
 So, it is amazing that, while he studied non-Euclidian geometry and defined the curvature of surfaces in space, he overlooked a key connection between curvature and geometry.
-As a consequence, decades passed before a model demonstrating the consistency of hyperbolic geometry emerged.
+As a consequence, decades passed before … Continue reading Gauss Misses a Trick

 The Sholders of Giants

 Isaac Newton gave credit to his predecessors for his phenomenal vision and insight with the phrase that he was “standing on the shoulders of giants”.
 But just who were those giants?
-Foremost amongst them must have been Galileo, who formulated some fundamental mechanical principles that underlie Newton’s work in dynamics.
-But there were many others.
-The greatest English mathematician prior to Newton was John Wallis.
+Foremost amongst them must have been Galileo, who formulated some fundamental mechanical principles that underlie Newton's work in dynamics.
+But there were many others. … Continue reading The Sholders of Giants

 Ducks & Drakes & Kelvin Wakes